Blue Capped Oyster Mushroom

 cloth for the top and bottom.
 In the bottom of the 55 gallon drum,

 place 2 steel stakes or other spacers.
 This allows water to

 circulate under the straw while you cook it.

 Once the straw is pasteurized, cool it to <100°f. and

 innoculate with grain spawn at a rate of 5 to 20%, wet spawn to

 dry straw.
 Keep everything, including your hands, clean with

->90% alchohol.
-Break clumps of grain apart; a clump has the
+>90% alcohol.
+Break clumps of grain apart; a clump has the same

 multiplies its effect.
 Distribute kernels of grain spawn